skukla/kukla-integration-service/README.md

          "Enriched products with inventory data.",
          "Built category map with Y categories.",
          "Generated CSV content in memory.",
-         "Stored CSV file in <location>"
+         "Stored CSV file in filestore"
        ]
      }
    }
    ```

-3. **Download Results:**
+3. **Downloading Files:**
-   - Use the returned `file.location` URL to download the generated CSV
+   - Use the returned `file.downloadUrl` to download the generated CSV file
-   - Files are automatically stored in Adobe App Builder's File Store
+   - The download endpoint will serve the file with proper headers for downloading
+   - Authentication: Add the `Authorization` header with your bearer token:
+     ```bash
+     curl -H "Authorization: Bearer <your-token>" "<download-url>"
+     ```
+   - For S3 storage: Use the provided S3 URI with appropriate AWS credentials

 ## Adobe Commerce REST API Integration